Bardsey Primary School

 This vision is underpinned by our shared values:

-Furthermore, the Partnership is based on the Co-operative Values of self-help, self-responsibility, democracy, equality, equity and solidarity.
+Furthermore the Partnership is based on the values of self-help, self-responsibility, democracy, equality, equity and solidarity.
 In our dealings as a Partnership we demonstrate the ethical values of honesty, openness, social responsibility and caring for others.

-As a Cooperative Trust, stakeholders, including children, young people, parents and staff are encouraged to have their say in how our collaboration develops.
-These groups have opportunities to voice their views in regular Forum meetings and are represented on the Trust Board which steers the direction of the collaboration.
-The rest of the Trust Board is made of Head teachers and Governor Representatives from each school and representatives of Partner organisations.
+As a Trust, stakeholders, including children, young people, parents and staff are encouraged to have their say in how our collaboration develops.
+The Trust Board is made of Head teachers and Governor Representatives from each school and other Trust partners.

-The schools have already identified several initial priorities for the work of the Wharfe Valley Learning Partnership.
+The schools have identified several priorities for the work of the Wharfe Valley Learning Partnership.
 They are as follows: